 Additionally, the inner layer contains a soft-gel that is surrounded by a rigid outer shield suitable for withstanding a hard blow to the face.

 Whether you are a professional boxer or just a boxing enthusiast who is just training, it is very crucial you wear a protective mouthguard when in the ring.
 Nothing can be as painful as losing your beautiful set of teeth to a heavy punch from your opponent.
-Whereas many other brands that have not been explored in this article exist, we believe that the five mouthguards discussed above are some of the best boxing mouthguards in the market; with very affordable prices.
+Whereas many other brands that have not been explored in this article exist, we believe that the five mouthguards discussed above are some of the best boxing mouthguards in the market; at very affordable prices.